 The rivers went from chest deep at the beginning to requiring short swims with the nightly rainfall

 The high winds also allowed some wildlife encounters as the animals could not hear me approaching.
 Tassie devils, wombats, and wallabies to name a few.
 Tiger snakes mostly moved away before I could spot them.
 The exception being one I pinched between the rocks on the beach during a storm.
-The not-so-happy snake got up into attack position, raising the scales on its neck.
-I either had enough separation or the pouring rain made it decide not to strike.
-In hindsight even though I was carrying a satellite device I am not certain I could have been rescued for a few days with the weather
+The snake got into attack position, raising the scales on its neck.
+Quite lucky- I either had enough separation or the pouring rain made it decide not to strike..

 Animal tracks giving the path of least resistance

 Speaking of animal tracks- crawling was an effective method at times, preventing some extra cuts and bruises